joshis1/shreyas_joshi/_posts/Embedded_Linux/2020-04-03-Zedboard_QSPI_Uboot.markdown

 bootm 0x8000000 - 0x8C00000
 {% endhighlight %}

 This brings an end to this article.
-Here is the entire embedded system running.